Professional website for plumbing, heating and HVAC businesses

 How do I handle emergency requests (heating failure, water damage)?

 Emergency service is high-margin in plumbing and heating but organisationally tricky.
 We build a clear emergency section with a prominent phone number (not just email), availability hours, a price range for call-out and hourly rate, and an honest boundary "we offer emergency service in the XY region".
-An emergency form with photo upload (customer photographs the dripping pipe or broken thermostat) accelerates diagnosis and helps with spare-part planning.
+An emergency form stays limited to contact details, location, damage type and callback request; photos or detailed documents are exchanged directly by email or through your existing dispatch system after first contact.
 We recommend advertising emergency service only if you can reliably deliver it - otherwise bad Google reviews will ruin the rest.

 How do I show BAFA and KfW funding options without running into legal problems?

 Funding rules change often (guidelines, rates, programmes), and incorrect information can lead to damage claims.
 We recommend a funding page that explains the principle (BEG EM, KfW 458, iSFP bonus) and links to the official BAFA and KfW pages - but does not promise specific percentages or EUR amounts.
-Instead: "For your individual situation we calculate the funding in a free consultation and provide an iSFP-compliant renovation plan."
-This is legally clean, generates qualified enquiries and positions you as the expert who translates the maze.
+Instead: "For your individual situation we calculate the funding in a free consultation and provide an iSFP-oriented renovation plan."
+This approach aligns with competition-law requirements, generates qualified enquiries and positions you as the expert who translates the maze.

 What does a website for a plumbing and heating business cost?